 If you are interested in participating, you can call us at 713-743-4876 or email us at email@example.com to set up an appointment.
 We'd love to hear from you!

 How many times will I be asked to participate?

 The majority of our studies involve parents and their children coming to our research laboratory for one visit (some of our projects involve multiple visits, but we will ask if you are interested in participating in those types of studies beforehand).
 However, we have found that most families enjoy returning to participate in multiple studies.

 Interested in us?

 We are currently working on several studies pertaining to how children learn language and how this leaning may influence their category development and other cognitive development.

 All the studies conducted in our Cognitive Development Lab has been reviewed by the University of Houston Committee for the Protection of Human Subjects 713- 743-9204.
 All data collected from children is confidential.
 Your child's name will never appear in any forms of publications and all data, including audio and videotapes, are kept in a locked laboratory space that is only accessible to our researchers who are involved in the study.

 We currently have studies for children ages 6 months-8 years old.
-If you are interested please call us at 713-743-4876 or email us at firstname.lastname@example.org to set up an appointment.
+If you are interested please filll out this form, call us at 713-743-4876, or email us at firstname.lastname@example.org to set up an appointment.
 Thank you!